mozzarellaV8/federal-firearms-licenses/readme.md

 Can data provided by the ATF on Federal Firearms License holders - when compared to various datasets from the **US Census**, **American Community Survey**,  **Energy Information Administration**, &c. - provide insight into the nature of American populations?

-Starting with basics: how do these firearms licesnses vary by state population?
+Starting with basics: how do these firearms licenses vary by state population?

 ![ffl~population-01](presentation/vis/ffl-eda-scatterplot-01-V2.jpg)